-After the hearing, NCAT will generally make a decision and orders about your case.
+After the hearing, NCAT will make a decision and orders about your case.
 NCAT may decide to make the full/partial orders that you have sought, or dismiss your application.
 An order must be complied with and is legally enforceable.

 If the orders in your favour are not complied with, there are a number of enforcement options you can take.
-Time limits may apply.

-1. Warrant for Possession
+I. Warrant of Possession